DIYgod/RSSHub/docs/en/README.md

 Parameters:

-language, language, located on the top right corner of greasyfork's search page, set to `all` for including all languages
+language, language, located on the top right corner of Greasy Fork's search page, set to `all` for including all languages

 domain, the script's target domain, optional